MicrosoftDocs/sql-docs/docs/reporting-services/branding-the-web-portal.md

 ## <a name="bkmk_download_samples"></a> Download the sample branding packages

-You can download and update two sample brand packages for Reporting Services.
-You can use these to brand the web portal to fit your needs.
-These can be used as a starting place for you to further customize.
+You can download two sample brand packages for Reporting Services.
+Use these samples to brand your web portal to fit your needs.

 Download the samples from the GitHub site [Sample Branding Packages](https://github.com/microsoft/sql-server-samples/tree/master/samples/features/reporting-services/branding) to a local folder.
 For more information, see [Apply the brand package to the web portal](#apply-the-brand-package-to-the-web-portal) in this article.